-Students get a gentle but engaging introduction to concepts of science in EK-K (early kindergarten and kindergarten) with teacher Arielle Lane.
-It is informally imbedded in “our world” as a subject, which includes social studies.
-Arielle introduces topics in an order than keeps student interested, moving, for example, from the geology and geography of continents and oceans to astronomy – the planets by name, order, and orbital period; stars from birth to death; constellations – to how plants develop and grow.
+In the early grades, Arielle and Katie introduce topics in an order than keeps student interested, moving, for example, from the geology and geography of continents and oceans to astronomy – the planets by name, order, and orbital period; stars from birth to death; constellations – to how plants develop and grow.

-Her classes employ lectures with copious imagery – textbook figures, images from scientific journals, videos – as well as class discussions and hands-on work.
+In grades 3-5, Lou Ellen expands lectures with copious imagery – textbook figures, images from scientific journals, videos – as well as class discussions and hands-on work.
 For the latter, she draws on our abundant collection of samples, especially biological and geological, plus live plants, live and preserved insects, and more.
 Students watch insects develop in terraria.
 The use microscopes to examine anatomical features of organisms or rock textures.
 Segments of a semester cover geology and astronomy; students can examine the long table that Lou Ellen painted with the life history of various classes of stars.
-At intervals, Board Chair and volunteer teacher Dr. Vince Gutschick comes in to demonstrate principles of physics or chemistry per se, such as phenomena in a vacuum, magnetism, and electrical circuits.
-Lou Ellen gives occasional tests to reinforce learning.